 “He was really keen on getting a 3D printer and he was the one who took it to our principal and got the ball rolling,” Abbie says.

-The Learning by Design course course includes 20 hours of professional development for teachers as well as easy to use 3D modelling software, over 100 curriculum aligned lesson plans, teacher’s dashboard and analytics.
+The Learning by Design course includes 20 hours of professional development for teachers as well as easy to use 3D modeling software, over 100 curriculum aligned lesson plans, teacher’s dashboard and analytics.

-In addition, each teacher had to come up with an original unit of work for their class focused around design thinking and 3D printing.
+In addition, each teacher had to come up with an original unit of work for their class focused on design thinking and 3D printing.

 So the teachers came up with a fantastic 3D project for the kids – creating an original gadget for a Powerful Learner superhero!

 “We had a superhero theme this year in our classroom so I thought it would be perfect,” Abbie explains.

 This inspired project had the students happily engaged during every aspect of the design process.